 About Elizabeth Siddal

-The story of Lizzie’s life is punctuated with dramatic episodes such as falling ill as a result of modeling as Ophelia,, the tales of Rossetti’s dalliances, and her grief at the loss of their stillborn daughter.
-Our modern society is much more aware and educated than the Victorians regarding mental health issues.
 Unfortunately for Elizabeth Siddal, she lived in a time where addiction was a taboo subject and little was known about post-partum depression.
-Lizzie lived within a cycle of illness, addiction and grief with no resources available to her.
-And although she did have a creative outlet while most women were denied modes of self expression, Lizzie was never able to move beyond the addiction that claimed her life.
+She lived within a cycle of illness, addiction, and grief with no useful resources available to her.
+Although she pursued a creative outlet while most women were denied modes of self expression, Lizzie was never able to move beyond the addiction that eventually claimed her life.

 I have fallen in love with your website and am interested